 Chair: The chair should be able to dedicate real time to the organisation rather than act just as a figurehead; be able to play an active part in steering the organisation as we plan and deliver our new strategy, including creating new organisational structures and beginning new forms of fundraising activity.

-The board chair supports and coaches the executive leadership of Open Knowledge International to create and deliver the strategy, and will also be ready to engage with high level fundraising efforts.
-The chair will help the board evolve to support the growth and change of Open Knowledge International.
+The board chair supports and coaches the executive leadership of Open Knowledge Foundation to create and deliver the strategy, and will also be ready to engage with high level fundraising efforts.
+The chair will help the board evolve to support the growth and change of Open Knowledge Foundation.

 Secretary for Companies House This role is responsible for ensuring Companies House filings are made in a correct and timely fashion and that other documents are maintained as needed.